Healthy Sleep for Parents

 - Get relaxed: deep breathing and other relaxation techniques can reduce stress and create a sense of calm when you’re going to bed.
-They may also help you get back to bed when you wake up in the night.
+They may also help you get back to bed when you wake up in night.

 The third trimester starts on the 28th week of your pregnancy and brings about big changes for both you and your baby.
 The growth of the fetus can put a lot of strain on your lower back, and cramping from the second trimester often intensifies.
-Added pressure on the bladder makes trips to the bathroom to urinate more and more frequent.
+Added pressure on the bladder makes trips to the bathroom to urinate more and more frequently.
 All of this can add up to significant discomfort that complicates both falling asleep and staying asleep.

 These tips may help with pregnant sleep during the last third of your pregnancy:

 - Stretch before bed: as part of your bedtime routine, build in light stretching or yoga.
 This can help with cramping and may also be a useful tool for relaxation.

 - Use pillows strategically: careful pillow placement can get you positioned comfortably, and pregnancy pillows, which are specially designed to relieve pressure, are another option to consider.

 - Try to follow a routine: despite all the potential for sleep disturbances, it’s still helpful to try to follow a consistent timeline for getting ready for bed, getting into bed, and waking up.